juanrobles05/Zerbin/README.md

 ## Environment Configuration

 ### Backend Environment Variables
-Create a `.env` file in the `backend` directory for Neon database connection and other configurations.
+Create a `.env` file in the `backend` directory containing the environment variables the backend needs (for example: Supabase credentials, `DATABASE_URL`, `SUPABASE_URL`, and other configuration values).

 **The complete `.env` file with all required values will be provided separately to each developer.**

-### Frontend Environment Variables
-Create a `.env` file in the `frontend` directory for Firebase Storage configuration.

-**The complete `.env` file with Firebase credentials will be provided separately to each developer.**

-Required variables include:
-- Firebase project configuration
-- Storage bucket settings
-- Authentication keys

 **Important Notes:**
 - Never commit `.env` files to version control (they are already in `.gitignore`)